 - Materials development teams: investigate and identify new hybrid systems that exhibit unique combinations of properties—focus your development on material systems that offer performance benefits for your target application

-With the tool, you can predict the performance of hybrid materials and structures based on the performance of their constituent materials.
+With the models, you can predict the performance of hybrid materials and structures based on the performance of their constituent materials.
 These constituent materials can be any of the thousands of covered by the MaterialUniverse data module.
-A simple 'Wizard' user interface guides you through the entry of parameters required by the Hybrid Synthesizer model.
+A simple 'Wizard' user interface guides you through the entry of parameters required by the Hybrid Synthesizer Models.

 After the calculation, data for the predicted materials are stored on datasheets, accessed via the standard data browsing tools within CES Selector.
 Data for these materials can be plotted alongside data from the rest of the database, enabling quick and easy comparison of the hybrid structures with other materials (as in the graph above).

-Hybrid Synthesizer includes models that allow it to predict properties for the following materials types:
+Hybrid Synthesizer Models can predict properties for the following materials types:

 - Sandwich panels